nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Listing persons: `list`

-Shows a list of all persons in the address book or paired and unpaired persons if specified.
+Shows a list of all persons in FriendlyLink or paired and unpaired persons if specified.

 Format: `list [paired/unpaired]`